StreetSupport/streetsupport-web/README.md

 * The `gulp` task builds the website, watches for changes and starts up a sever,
 * The `gulp deploy` task builds the website without watching for changes or running the server,
 * The `gulp auditcode` task runs various linting on the project source files.
+* The `--production` flag builds minified assets with no sourcemaps,
+* The `--debug` flag shows the files being created in each task (if the task has a pipe).

 ## Frontend Conventions